tminus109/foundation/codewars/exercises/pile_of_towels.md

 After I sorted the washed towels and put them on the pile according to the rule described above, the resulting pile is: blue, red, red, blue, blue.

+Your task:

-Your Task: Sort the Pile.
+Sort the pile.
 You are given an initial pile of towels as a sequence of the strings "red" and "blue".
 On top of that, you receive a sequence of non-negative integers.
 The first integer describes the number of used towels t in the first week,